TridentSDK/Trident/README.md

-Blueshift
+Trident
 =========

-The server &amp; API implementation for Blueshift
+The server &amp; API implementation for TridentSDK